yangdanny97/yangdanny97.github.io/_posts/2024-04-27-dubois-challenge.md

 mapshaper -filter-islands min-area=200km2
 ```

-When plotting the map, I made each state a random color since it didn't seem like the color encoded any data here.
+Finally, when drawing the map I gave each state a random color since it didn't seem like the color channel encoded any meaningful data in the original.

 ### Pie Chart Customization

-I don't make pie charts frequently, and this was the first time I had to tweak the sorting order and start angle for one.
-Luckily, D3's pie chart helper supports those customizations.
+This was the first time I had to tweak the sorting order and start angle for a pie chart, since I don't work with them frequently.
+I was pleased to discover that D3's pie chart API supported those customizations.

 ```javascript
 const pie = d3.pie().value(d => d.Percentage)